billlidc/Entertainment/README.md

 ## Image Use Disclaimer

 I have used images in the Entertainment App that are believed to be in the public domain or available under creative commons licenses.
-If you are the copyright holder of an image in our app and it has been used without proper rights, please contact me.
-We will promptly address the issue by either obtaining the correct permissions or removing the image.
+If you are the copyright holder of an image in the app and it has been used without proper rights, please contact me.
+I will promptly address the issue by either obtaining the correct permissions or removing the image.

 ---